beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 - `compute_password` -- the password of the user account used for connecting to the compute hosts to switch them into the sleep mode;
-- `sleep_command` -- a shell command used to switch a host into the sleep mode, the `compute_user` must have permissions to execute this command (the default values is `pm-suspend`).
+- `sleep_command` -- a shell command used to switch a host into the sleep mode, the `compute_user` must have permissions to execute this command (the default values is `pm-suspend`);
+- `algorithm_underload_detection` -- the fully qualified name of a Python function to use as an underload detection algorithm;
+- `algorithm_overload_detection` -- the fully qualified name of a Python function to use as an overload detection algorithm;
+- `algorithm_vm_selection` -- the fully qualified name of a Python function to use as a VM selection algorithm;
+- `algorithm_vm_placement` -- the fully qualified name of a Python function to use as a VM placement algorithm.

 # Implementation